-Of the £8.6m total budget, £5.9m has come from the EU’s Interreg France (Channel) England programme, through the European Regional Development Fund.
-The three-year programme is being led by Optivo, one of the largest housing associations in England, and will help 4,000 people through entrepreneurship training, supporting 3,200 of those into employment and the creation of 1,200 new businesses.
+Of the £10.3m total budget, £7.1m has come from the EU’s Interreg France (Channel) England programme, through the European Regional Development Fund.
+The programme is being led by Optivo, one of the largest housing associations in England, and will help 4,900 people through entrepreneurship training, supporting 3,200 of those into employment and the creation of 1,200 new businesses.

 The team’s work will draw on social housing data, findings from questionnaires, interviews and case studies.
 The aim is to track the participants’ journey in trying out micro-enterprises, securing employment and engaging in personal development.
 By working with social housing residents the impact evaluation work will generate new insights into the local socio-economic and cultural dynamics that underpin the lives of those furthest away from the labour market.
 This will help future work on entrepreneurship and social innovation among marginalised communities and hopefully influence public and policy debate.

 The Increase VS programme will ensure sustainability by creating a number of community ambassador roles and a strong stakeholder network in each neighbourhood.
 These ambassadors will provide on-going support to micro-entrepreneurs and continue to engage future participants, ensuring the long lasting legacy of the project.
 Impact evaluation is applied social research and this is a study of the ‘entrepreneurial emergence’ processes using mixed methods in order to evaluate the innovation of the Increase VS intervention and assess its replicability and potential for scaling up.